Article Updated on September 2022.

 What is GitLab Runner Tags?

-We can assign the tags to a Runner to classify the Runner or give it an alias to identify the Runner on the Gitlab.
+We can assign the tags to a Runner to classify it or give it an alias to identify the Runner on Gitlab.
 Because you may have noticed that we can have multiple Runner register on Gitlab.

 What kind of problem can the Tags resolve for us?

 GitLab Runner is an application that operates with GitLab CI/CD to run jobs in a pipeline.
 And this application, “Runner,” could be installed in different operating systems and a computer on the cloud or virtual machine.
 So, we have that flexibility because it may require another operating system depending o which application we try to develop.
 So, for that reason, we may need a mechanism to select the proper Runner to build our application, which is the main goal for Gitlab Runner Tags.

 Also, if your Runner is deployed on AWS Cloud on an EC2 instance, for example, and for a big company that holds more than one AWS account, it may require to deploy one Runner for each AWS Account.
 This approach could resolve many security issues because the deployment scripts may have full access to deploy your application, so we need to control the Runner’s access to our resources correctly.

 For instance, you may have one AWS Account for Dev, QA, and Production environment, and which Runner only has permission to deploy on your account.

 So, in that scenario, we must use Gitlab Runner Tags to securely select the proper Runner to perform our deployment or build process.